This article may contain compensated links. Learn more in our disclaimer.

-1. It’s not so hard to get to lake Baikal
+1. It’s Not Hard to Get to Lake Baikal

 Even though looking on a map and seeing, where lake Baikal is, it doesn’t seem like easily accessible place.
 No one really travels to Siberia, right?

 One more thing – we obtained Russian visa not in our home country, but in Cambodia.
-Turned out, that it’s not too hard either.
+Turned out, that doing it abroad is not too hard either.

 As I already mentioned above, you can go to Irkutsk, gateway to lake Baikal, by plane.
 But you can also take a long distance train.
 Irkutsk is at the far East of Russia, closer to Mongolia and China than to Moscow.
 And that makes it a really long distance journey almost all the way across Russia.
 That’s if you are coming from the side of Europe like we did.

 Getting from Moscow to Irkutsk by train takes between 3 and 4 days.
 And that’s one hell of an adventure itself!
 Because you will not be just traveling.
 You will be living on the train.
 Train will become your home for these 3-4 days of travel.
 It’s not your European high-speed train, taking you from Paris to London in 2 hours.
 But distances here aren’t the same either.

 4. Traveling by Train in Russia Is Easy and Convenient